-In AProVE, one can select whether to use dependency pairs for termination or for innermost termination proofs.
-The system also checks if a TRS is nonoverlapping (then innermost termination implies termination).
-AProVE contains recent improvements which combine different modularity criteria and reduce the set of usable rules [14, 28].
+In AProVE, one can select whether to use the dependency pair approach for termination or for innermost termination proofs.
+The system can also check if a TRS is non-overlapping (because then innermost termination implies termination).
+AProVE contains recent dependency pair improvements which combine different modularity criteria and reduce the set of usable rules [15].
 They can be switched off for experimental purposes.
-To search for orders $\succ$ , one can select any base order from Sect.
+To search for suitable orders \succ , one can select any base order from Sect.
 2.